GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

         Can be written: Local myArr:=New Int[10](0,1,2,3,4,5,6,7,8,9)
         Can be written: Local myArr:=New Int[10](	0,1,2,3,4,
         											5,6,7,8,9	)

+    Functions imported via #Import are available directly in the current namespace No need for dotted notation when calling functions in the same namespace When functions are added to the source via #Import, they become part of the current scope

     Field/Property/Method visibility uses standard modifiers (Public, Private, Protected) Mouse input accessed via Mouse.X, Mouse.Y, Mouse.ButtonDown(), etc.
     Constants use UPPERCASE_WITH_UNDERSCORES